-Acing Scholarship and Honors College Interviews: Part 2 of a 2-Part Series
+Acing Scholarship and Honors College Interviews: Part 2

 In this second in a two-part series discussing college interviews, we take a closer look at how scholarship and honors college interviews differ from college admissions interviews.